emoltz/connectFour/README.md

 I set up a very basic connect 4 board using tables in HTML and formatting with CSS, based on a UDEMY course for jQuery.
 I am making the javascript logic now and will figure out how to utilize jquery further to make it all work.
 I am also using Bootstrap 5 to make things easier on the front-end.

 Got it fully working.
 Not too difficult actually.
 Used jQuery to change the color values of the board and also to reset it.
 Very useful!
 Also added a glow animation when the game is over to press the button at the bottom.

+## July 14 2022
+Made it mobile ready, which is great!
+All the logic seems to be working well.
+I'd like to add animations at some point but I'm not sure how to do that right now.